African American Queen of the Road

 I held fast to that promise in 2018 when The New York Times featured Bessie in a series of obituaries, meant to pay belated respects to notable yet overlooked women of color.
 The Times asked me to reminisce about Bessie, but I would not discuss the sensitive matters of Bessie's early life and identity that she had confided to me.
 I explained that the gray areas of Bessie's birth and childhood need to be handled with nuance, balance and context.
 However, the obituary left no room on the canvas for the unfinished parts of Bessie's portrait, simply calling the gray areas untruths.
 Wikipedia repeated this.

 © Copyright-protected material

-If Bessie Stringfield was ahead of her time when she lived, then clearly her time is now.
-In this 21st-century age of renewed female empowerment, and celebration and long-overdue recognition of black lives, Bessie has come out of the shadows in this generation's quest to find inspiring figures from the past.
-Childhood-educators and museums have contacted me about her.
-On a personal note, Bessie Stringfield was perhaps the most unexpected role model who ever came into my life, the first woman outside of my blood relations whom I came to call Aunt.
-She inspired me to be resilient on the road and in womanhood and to push through obstacles with advice that was not within the grasp or the experience of my mother and the other traditional older women in my family.
-So on these levels, Bessie looked upon me as her surrogate niece and protege.
-Even today, when faced with certain challenges, I still ask myself, What would Aunt Bessie have told me to do?
+My stories of Bessie Stringfield have shown that Bessie was ahead of her time when she lived, and clearly, my stories also show that Bessie's time is now.
+Long before this current age of renewed female empowerment and overdue recognition of Black lives, I have always felt that Bessie Stringfield should stand out in this generation's quest to find inspiring hidden figures from the past.
+But that's just it: She was a hidden figure.
+On a personal note, Bessie Stringfield was perhaps the most unexpected role model who ever came into my life.
+She inspired me to be resilient on the road and in womanhood as well.
+From Bessie I learned to push through certain obstacles with advice from a different angle that was not within the grasp or experience of the traditional, Italian American matriarchs in my family.
+Likewise, Bessie has set an example for thousands of African American women who have taken up the torch of her legacy on their own long-distance voyages today.